sophos-iaas/xg-azure-single-arm/README.md

 # sophos-firewall-azure
-Deployment template to deploy Sophos firewall to Azure
+Deployment template to deploy Sophos firewall to Azure in Single Arm Mode.

 Deploying
 =========